Home Car Shopping How Much Car Can I Afford?

 Sometimes, making a larger down payment allows you to obtain a better interest rate.
 Any funds you can put into a down payment will reduce the amount you need to borrow.

-Not long ago, 20% down payments were required when financing automobiles.
+Not long ago, 20% down payments were required when financing new automobiles (10% for used cars).
 Some advice suggests using that amount today, but many buyers have difficulty parting with that much money at once.
 Never deplete your savings account just to have a bigger down payment.

 5. Calculate a Car Loan Amount You Can Afford